ryancoffee/CookieSimSlim/README.md

 Follow steps in s3df_run_script.sh and s3df_run_script_singleEnergy.sh for code operation.
 See the supplementary material for the paper for more information on run options.
 The output data will got to path $CSM_DATA_OUTPUT.
+Overwrite the name of the file within the script.

 # CookieSimSlim
 ===============